Everest Base Camp Trek by Road

 Day 15: Namche Bazaar to Surke

-Surke is a small village located in the Khumbu region.
-You will trek down to Surke from Namche Bazaar on the fifteenth day of the trek.
+Surke is a small village in the Khumbu region.
+On the fifteenth day of the trek, you will trek down to Surke from Namche Bazaar.
 You will again trace your way back through the rural lifestyle and warm locals living in that area.
 You will spend the night in Surke.

 Walking Day